Day 17 – Microservices & DevOps: Building Scalable Applications

 What are Microservices?

-1. Independent Development: Teams manage their own services.
+1. Decentralized Development: Teams manage their own services.

 2. Independent Deployment: Each service can be updated without affecting others.